 Yes.
 You can complete your field experience at any Independent School District, TEA recognized private school, or charter school in the state of Texas.

-The online program consists of work at your own pace curriculum, chat sessions and videoconferencing classes.
-The scheduled online chats or distance learning (video conferencing) are staggered throughout the program.
+The online program consists of work at your own pace curriculum and online classes that are completed.
 Most of our chat/distance learning classes are around 30 minutes - 1 hour.
 Depending on time difference, we will always work with you at a time that will accommodate your schedule.

 Will the mentor be assigned from the same school building as where I'm completing my one-year teaching internship?

 In most cases, your mentor will be assigned from your building.

 The mentor teacher is assigned to provide constant positive reinforcement during your one-year teaching internship.
 The mentor should be available when needed to help answer any questions or concerns an intern may have during the school day.